centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 * [WebTransport over QUIC](https://tools.ietf.org/html/draft-vvv-webtransport-quic) – this spec describes QUIC-based transport for WebTransport
 * [WebTransport over HTTP/3](https://tools.ietf.org/html/draft-vvv-webtransport-http3) – this spec describes HTTP/3-based transport for WebTransport (actually HTTP/3 is a protocol defined on top of QUIC)

-At this moment Chrome only implements trial possibility to try out WebTransport standard and only implements WebTransport over QUIC.
-To do this developers can initialize transport with code like this:
+At moment Chrome only implements [trial possibility](https://web.dev/quictransport/#register-for-ot) to try out WebTransport standard and only implements WebTransport over QUIC.
+Developers can initialize transport with code like this:

 ```javascript
 const transport = new QuicTransport('quic-transport://localhost:4433/path');
 ```

+In case of HTTP/3 transport one will use URL like `'https://localhost:4433/path'` in transport constructor.
+All WebTransport underlying transports should support instantiation over URL – that's one of the spec requirements.

 I decided that this is a cool possibility to finally play with QUIC protocol and its Go implementation [github.com/lucas-clemente/quic-go](https://github.com/lucas-clemente/quic-go).